trow-land/LitterDetector/README.md

 This repository contains my work on leveraging machine learning models for detecting litter in a variety of contexts.

+## Challenges

+One of the primary challenges we faced during the Litter Detection project was the immense variability within each category of litter.
+From packaging materials to food waste, each type of litter exhibits a different size, color, texture, and shape within that class.
+This diversity proved as significant challenge when implementing a detection and categorisation system, espessially if the sysem was to detect a wide variety of litter categories.

+Additionally, data scarcity posed a significant challenge.
+In order to train a machine learning model effectively, a substantial amount of high-quality, varied data is required.
+This data should ideally cover the full range of litter types that the model will encounter in real-world scenarios.
+However, obtaining such a comprehensive dataset for litter was not easy, limiting our ability to fine-tune the model to ensure accurate and reliable litter detection.

+These challenges underlined the complexities involved in using computer vision for litter detection, and provided valuable insights that shaped the development process.

 ## Inference Examples
 For examples of the project's results, please refer to the [images](https://github.com/trow-land/LitterDetector/tree/main/images) folder where you'll find examples of the models' inference outputs.